The Thief Lord: Major characters

 Scipio Scip Massimo: (The Thief Lord or The Lord of Thieves) Also known as "Scip", He is thirteen, has dark brown eyes and raven black hair and wears a mask that he found.
 Scipio is clever and quick-witted, but he is hated and abused by his father (his alias is "Fortunato").

 Prosper Prop Hartlieb: Also known as "Prop", A twelve-year-old orphan and brother of Boniface.
 He is very caring to all his friends and especially to his younger brother.
 Prosper has dark hair and a very serious look on his face.

 Boniface Bo Hartlieb: Also known as "Bo", Boniface is five-year-old orphan who ran away to Venice along with his brother, Prosper.
 He is described as having "blond hair and an angelic face."
 He admires Scipio and wants to grow up just like him, much to his brother's dismay.

 Caterina Hornet Grimani: The only girl in the thief gang, she is described to be "slender, with a brown plait braided down to her hips".
 Her plait resembles a hornet's stinger, which is where she got her nickname, "Hornet".
 Hornet is an avid reader, and on occasion reads to the rest of the orphans.
 She is the only one of the children who is not afraid to stand up to Scipio.

 Riccio Hedgehog : A runaway from an orphanage/children's home and former pickpocket of the group, he is described as "scrawny boy and at least a head shorter than Prosper, although he wasn't much younger than him".
 Who is nicknamed "Hedgehog" due to his brown hair always stuck out from his head in every direction, he is also noted for having bad teeth with several rotten alongside a notable gap between his front teeth.

 Mosca: Abandoned by his family that no longer wanted him and group's mechanic, described as "skin was beautifully black, that it was always claimed he could hide like a shadow in the dark alleyways of the city".
 Wants to make enough money to finish building his boat to help in having a life on the water.

 Victor Getz: A detective looking for Bo and Prosper hired by Esther and Max Hartlieb.
 He keeps a pair of tortoises as pets and has a number of disguises for his line of work, but slowly comes to realize that his new clients only want Bo back as a commodity than actually taking care of him and are not bothered if Prosper ends up in an orphanage.
+He becomes a new surrogate father for Scipio.